LoremLabs/identa-cli/readme.md

 # Ident Agency CLI

-Command-line interface for Ident Agency - secure, privacy-preserving identity and data management.
+Command-line interface for [Ident Agency](https://www.ident.agency) - secure, privacy-preserving identity and data management.

 ## Installation

-### Global Installation (Recommended)

 Install the CLI globally to use it from anywhere: